-Hundreds Of Flights Cancelled, Thousands More Delayed As Winter Storm Moves East
+Hundreds Of Flights Canceled, Thousands More Delayed As Winter Storm Moves East

 Updated at 4:34 p.m.
 ET